FacTronica/BaseReactTailwind/docs/flowbite.md

-Buscar y Reemplazar:
+Buscar etiqueta for=" y Eliminar.
- for="
- forHtml="